pchou887/Express-LoadBalancer/README.md

 # Express-LoadBalancer-Practice
 - app, appHash, appResTime are different load balancer.
-- utils/updateResTime.js is a worker who add response time into redis.
+- utils/updateResTime.js is a worker add response time into redis.